 Please give generously to help with the cyclone recovery and Covid-19 awareness.

-The Butterfly Trust works with less privileged communities, primarily in Vanuatu.
+In more normal times, the Butterfly Trust works with less materially privileged communities, primarily in Vanuatu.
 It focuses on health and education.
-Its education programmes are both academic and vocational.

-The Trust works closely with the Vanuatu Ministries of Health and Education and other organisations to ensure duplication of resources and programmes is minimised.
+The Trust works closely with the Vanuatu Ministries of Health and Education & Training, and other organisations to ensure duplication of resources and programmes is minimised.
 The Trust has Memoranda of Understanding with both the Ministry of Health and the Ministry of Education & Training.

 All donations to the Trust are used 100% for programme work.
 There are no deductions for administrative costs from donations.

-PLEASE GIVE GENEROUSLY so we can support as many less-privileged communities as possible.
+PLEASE GIVE GENEROUSLY so we can support as many local communities as possible.

 More on the Butterfly Trust: